DonSchenck/NetCandyStore/README.md

 For the purposes of this demo, this instance of MS SQL Server will run in our OpenShift cluster.

 ### Linux and macOS
-TODO: Convert create_database.ps1 to run in bash
 Run the script `create_database.sh`

 ### PowerShell
 Run the script `create_database.ps1`

-## Step 4: Create the service 'netcandystore'
-The service runs in a Windows Containeer and uses the image quay.io/donschenck/netcandystore:2021feb2.1
+## Step 5: Prepare Windows Container node
+This step will pull the image into the node running Windows Containers.

+### Linux and macOS
+Run the commands:
+`./preload.sh`
+`./preload-netcandystore.sh`

 ### PowerShell

 Run the command:
 `./preload.ps1`
+`./preload-netcandystore.ps1`

+## Step 5: Create the service 'netcandystore'
+The service runs in a Windows Containeer and uses the image quay.io/donschenck/netcandystore:2021feb2.1

 Run the command:
 `oc apply -f preload.yaml`

 Run the command:
 `oc apply -f netcandystore.yaml`